Feng-CityUHK/EquityCharacteristics/README.md

 - time: datadate, jdate, year ('datadate' is the available time for data and 'jdate' is the data that we use it)
 - industry: sic, ffi49
 - exchange info: exchcd, shrcd
-- return: ret (we also provide original return and return without dividend, you can keep them bu modifing impute_rank_output_bchmk.py)
+- return: ret (we also provide original return and return without dividend, you can keep them by modifing impute_rank_output_bchmk.py)
 - market equity: me/rank_me

 ## Method